Property Investment

 Many property investors avoid having to save a deposit to buy their next property by leveraging equity gained in the homes they already own, so they don’t have to put their own cash in.

-If a property you purchased for $400,00now has a value of $500,000, you can access the resulting $100,000 equity in two ways.
+If a property you purchased for $400,000 now has a value of $500,000, you can access the resulting $100,000 equity in two ways.
 One is to sell the property and use the profit (the $100,000, less any expenses) to fund deposits for further investments.
 The other is to borrow money against the equity.

-The power of leverage works brilliantly with new builds as they are exempt under lender LVR restrictions
+The power of leverage works brilliantly with new builds as they are exempt under lender LVR restrictions.

 Positively geared properties versus negatively geared properties